 Take driver's education courses

-A driver’s education or defensive driving course improves your teen’s driving skills and could earn an insurance discount.
+A driver’s education or defensive driving course improves your teen’s driving skills, This could also get you an insurance discount.

 Choose the right car